 Too much inflation is, of course, a bad thing.
 Look no further than the hyperinflation Germany experienced in the 1920s, in which notes lost value so fast that wives showed up to their husband’s factories with wheelbarrows several times a day to quickly convert their pay to real goods like food.
 True story.

-As a general rule, the Federal Reserve aims for around 2% inflation each year.
+As a general rule, the Federal Reserve aims for around 2% rate of inflation each year.

 Real Estate as a Hedge Against Inflation

-Real estate values and rents not only tend to rise with inflation, but actually drive inflation itself.
-As a result, they often rise faster than inflation.
+Real estate values and rents not only tend to keep pace with inflation, but actually drive inflation itself.
+As a result, they often rise faster than the official CPI inflation index.

 In 1990, the median US home price was $117,000, per the Federal Reserve.
 Yet home prices entered 2020 with a median value of $324,500 — nearly three times higher than 1990, despite inflation only accounting for a fraction of that rise.

-Because real estate is, well, real, it has intrinsic value.
+Because real estate is, well, real.
+It has intrinsic value.
 Regardless of the currency, people need and want it, and adjust their offers to buy or rent it as needed to secure it.
-That makes it one of the most reliable ways to hedge against inflation.
+That makes it one of the most reliable hedges against inflation.

 Rental Properties’ Protection from Inflation